No items found.

 Cape Town's thriving tourist industry creates consistent demand for short-stay accommodation, with visitors drawn to the coastal landscape, cultural diversity and year-round events.
 However, hosts must comply with a set of rules and municipal by-laws before listing their property on platforms like Airbnb, VRBO or Booking.com.

-This guide covers everything you need to know about short-term letting rules in Cape Town, and how Houst helps local hosts stay compliant.
+This guide covers everything you need to know about short-term letting rules in Cape Town.

 Cape Town Short-Term Letting: Key Rules at a Glance